02 Jun Deliberately Giving Money Away

-Right…there are some conflicting ideas on giving away money flying around out there in the culture.
+There are conflicting ideas on giving away money flying around out there.

 Religions tell you to give away money for practical reasons of social harmony and because generosity is good.
 But unless you really study the teachings, you don’t really understand why generosity is good.

 You might think it is because of #1, other people need your money.
 Maybe so.
 But they don’t need it as much as you need to give some away.
 I experienced this again recently when I had amassed over $100 in my tithing fund.
-I call it that, and indeed, I do give away 10% of my income, which is where the word “tithe” comes from (= “the tenth part”).
+The word “tithe” means “the tenth part” and I try to give about that away.
 I got such a thrill investing it in something that really matters to me, without being asked, without even really making a big noise about it.

 I reflected on my deliberately giving away money experiments and came up with my own three weird-wonderful reasons for doing it: